Skip to content

 • All of our school’s licensed staff participate in suicide prevention training (QPR) for their license renewal.

-• Students identified who may be at risk of suicide receive interventions and support appropriate to their individual needs which may include a screening interview (CSSR-S), parent/guardian contact, a safety plan, mental health recommendations/referrals (JFEC, MHAP, etc.), a re-entry meeting, and regular follow-up.
+• Students identified who may be at risk of suicide receive interventions and support appropriate to their individual needs which may include a screening interview (CSSR-S), parent/guardian contact, a safety plan, mental health recommendations/referrals (Jordan Family Education Center - JFEC, Mental Health Access Program - MHAP, etc.), a re-entry meeting, and regular follow-up.

-1. Regular counseling services offered to students identified as being at risk, or showing potential signs of distress, through school psychologist or social worker.
+1. Regular counseling services offered to students identified as being at risk, or showing potential signs of distress, through school psychologist or school counselor.

-• Students identified as being at risk participate in daily check-ins with an adult, including the school psychologist, social worker, or an administrator.
+• Students identified as being at risk participate in daily check-ins with an adult, including the classroom teacher, school psychologist, school counselor, or an administrator.

 Bullying, Harassment, and Discrimination Prevention Plan